jonathanw82/HydroBigTent/README.md

  </div>

-After some time googling, I found that even though plants don’t need yellow and green light for photosynthesis , there is some debate around whether green light help the plant push toxins out of the leaves, I have no clue if this is true however I decided to add some warm white leds in to mix it up however due to the wavelengths favouring the  red end of the spectrum, the plats stared to bolt early.
+After some time googling, I found that even though plants don’t need yellow and green light for photosynthesis, there is some debate around whether green light help the plant push toxins out of the leaves, I have no clue if this is true however I decided to add some warm white leds in to mix it up however due to the wavelengths favouring the red end of the spectrum, the plats stared to bolt early.
 At this point I changed them for cool white leds, the difference was amazing and the plants shot into life, woodier stems and healthy looking leaves.

 I created a second lighting fixture as I needed more light but was unable to get any of the scrap parts I had used previously, so I had to improvise with the intention it would be replaced in a few months with something better 3 year son I’m still using it.
 Created from a cardboard box and tinfoil with 6x 240v bulb holders and a light switch, it had had multiple chilli plants and peppers flower underneath no problems.

 <div align="center">
 <img src="https://github.com/jonathanw82/HydroBigTent/blob/master/images/20200603_195337.jpg" alt="240v lights image" width="45%"/><img src="https://github.com/jonathanw82/HydroBigTent/blob/master/images/20200603_195402.jpg" alt="240v lights image" width="45%"/> </div>